ngalaiko/homelab/containers/remark/README.md

 * Data stored in [boltdb](https://github.com/coreos/bbolt) (embedded key/value database) files under `STORE_BOLT_PATH`
 * Each site stored in a separate boltbd file.
 * In order to migrate/move remark42 to another host boltbd files as well as avatars directory `AVATAR_FS_PATH` should be transferred.
+Optionally, boltdb can be used to store avatars as well.
 * Automatic backup process runs every 24h and exports all content in json-like format to `backup-remark-YYYYMMDD.gz`.
-* Authentication implemented with [jwt](https://github.com/dgrijalva/jwt-go) stored in a cookie.
+* Authentication implemented with [go-pkgz/auth](https://github.com/go-pkgz/auth) stored in a cookie.
 It uses HttpOnly, secure cookies.
-* All heavy REST calls cached internally in LRU cache limited by `CACHE_MAX_ITEMS` and `CACHE_MAX_SIZE`.
+* All heavy REST calls cached internally in LRU cache limited by `CACHE_MAX_ITEMS` and `CACHE_MAX_SIZE` with [go-pkgz/rest](https://github.com/go-pkgz/rest)
 * User's activity throttled globally (up to 1000 simultaneous requests) and limited locally (per user, usually up to 10 req/sec)
 * Request timeout set to 60sec
-* Development mode (`--dev-password` set) allows to test remark42 without social login and with admin privileges.
-Adds basic-auth for username: `dev`, password: `${DEV_PASSWD}`. **should not be used in production deployment**
+* Admin authentication (`--admin-password` set) allows to hit remark42 API without social login and with admin privileges.
+Adds basic-auth for username: `admin`, password: `${ADMIN_PASSWD}`.
 * User can vote for the comment multiple times but only to change the vote.
 Double-voting not allowed.
 * User can edit comments in 5 mins (configurable) window after creation.
 * User ID hashed and prefixed by oauth provider name to avoid collisions and potential abuse.
-* All avatars resized and cached locally to prevent rate limiters from oauth providers.
+* All avatars resized and cached locally to prevent rate limiters from oauth providers, part of [go-pkgz/auth](https://github.com/go-pkgz/auth) functionality.
 * Images can be proxied (`IMG_PROXY=true`) to prevent mixed http/https.
 * Docker build uses [publicly available](https://github.com/umputun/baseimage) base images.